Experience

 WMU ranked 19th nationally in the 2021-22 WBCA Academic Top 25 Team Honor Roll

-From 2007 to 2012, assisted Michigan State to five consecutive 20+ win seasons, one Big Ten Regular Season Championship (first outright in program history), and four NCAA Tournament berths (one Sweet 16)
+From 2007 to 2012, helped lead Michigan State to five-consecutive 20+ win seasons, one Big Ten Regular Season Championship (first outright in program history), and four NCAA Tournament berths (one Sweet 16)

-From 2003 to 2006, assisted Eastern Michigan to three-consecutive 22+ win seasons, two MAC Regular Season Championships (first in program history), and one MAC Tournament Championship (first in program history), as well as three post-season berths (one NCAA Tournament – first in program history)
+From 2003 to 2006, helped lead Eastern Michigan to three-consecutive 22+ win seasons, two MAC Regular Season Championships (first in program history), one MAC Tournament Championship (first in program history), and three post-season berths (one NCAA Tournament – first in program history)

 Head Coach Record